Persepolis Administrative Archives: Tablet details

 However, the functional relationships among these components are not still clear.

-Numbers

 As of 2010, about 20,000-25,000 tablets and fragments representing about 15,000-18,000 original records remain at the Oriental Institute.
 Size of the original archive for the same period of time could have been as many as 100,000 Elamite tablets.
 The edited samples to-date may represent no more than five percent of the original Achaemenid archive.
 Size of the original archive for the entire reign of Darius I the Great, from 522 to 486 BCE, just for the distribution of foodstuff, could have been as many as 200,000 records.